|1997 Small Press Expo|

 Other than that, though, it's a pretty normal sort of place, where most people prefer to go about their own business.

-There are a couple of dozen Discworld books, and they mostly fall into a few subseries.
+There are dozens of Discworld books, and they mostly fall into a few subseries.
 I'd rate the Rincewind the Wizzard stories as the weakest subset, and the tales of the Ankh-Morpork city guard the best on average, but the stories about Granny Weatherwax and the witches of Lancre rate a close second to the guards.

 Carpe Jugulum is about Granny Weatherwax and the witches of Lancre, and how they handle an influx of vampires from the neighboring land of Uberwald.
 Pratchett, as usual, drags in every possible cliche about his topic, then twists them around, rams them together in odd combinations, and generally wreaks havoc upon them, to great humorous effect and in the service of a satisfying plot.
 (It's that last bit, the satisfying plot, that was missing in The Last Continent, by the way.)